This information explains how to use and care for your PAP device. PAP devices are often used to treat sleep apnea.Back to top

 - Most PAP device masks have a valve to let the air you exhale flow out of the mask.
 Don’t block or cover this valve.

-- Before going to bed, always check the connections between the mask, tubing, and flow chamber.
+- Before going to bed, always check the connections for the mask, tubing, and flow chamber.
 Make sure they’re secure.

 - If the mask is uncomfortable or there’s air leaking around it, adjust the straps on the headgear.
 A tighter fit isn’t always better.
-The mask can fit be slightly loose as long as it still forms a seal against your face.
+The fit can be slightly loose as long as the mask still forms a seal against your face.

 - You can unfasten or loosen just 1 strap to take the mask and headgear off and put it back on, if needed.